MasterKale/SimpleDigiCreds/packages/server/README.md

 });
 ```

-The output of `verifyPresentationResponse()` will contain any verified claims contained in the
+`verified.cred1.claims` will contain any verified claims contained in the presented credential.
-presented credential.